johnwargo/glowing-pumpkin-receiver-udp/readme.md

 **Note:** You'll must build and deploy the mobile app ([Pumpkin Controller (Flutter)(https://github.com/fumblystuff/pumpkin-controller-app-flutter)])to use this project.
 I only tested this app on an Android device, I do not know if the code functions on iOS.
 If I get time over the holidays, I'll try to publish this to the Google App store and test it on iOS.

+Here's a video of the [project in action](https://youtu.be/beevHJM8poQ).

 ## Parts

 For this project, I used: